morganstanley/hobbes/doc/en/language/polymorphism.rst

   > :t (\y.y+1)
   Add a int b => (a) -> b

-It's important to note that at runtime, all Hobbes functions are *monomorphic* - all the type parameters are resolved to the actual runtime type of the variable and a specific function is output for evaluation.
+It's important to note that at runtime, all Hobbes functions are *monomorphic* - all the type parameters are resolved to the actual runtime type of the value and a specific function is output for evaluation.

-Of course, in some situations we might want to declare a function with a specific type.
-In that case, we can use a *type annotation* to declare a variable's type.
+Of course, in some situations we might want to declare a function or value with a specific type.
+In that case, we can use a *type annotation* to declare a value's type.
 This can give us extra type safety in cases where we don't want generic behaviour:

 ::